- Origin & History of White German Shepherds

 Yes, if they live the right lifestyle with the right family dynamic.
 White shepherds need active families who love the outdoors.
 They need a family with time dedicated to training.

-White DSDs make great family pets for children.
+White German Shepherds make great family pets for children.
 They’re loving dogs who will patiently watch over and play with children of all ages.

 Since white shepherds are large breed dogs, they need space to move and be active.
 Small apartments may not be ideal.
 Houses with backyards are more ideal.
 But as long as you take this breed on daily walks, he will have enough exercise to be content.